apostrophecms/docs/docs/major-changes.md

 The new [async components](async-components.md) feature lets you fetch content on the fly from inside your page templates.
 Async components are a recommended replacement for most common uses of the old `apostrophe-pages:beforeSend` promise event handler.
 Async components are async functions whose return values are passed to a Nunjucks template of the same name.
 The result is rendered at the point in the page where `{% component "module-name:componentName" with { data... } %}` was called.
 The async function receives `(req, data)` so it can work with information passed by the template.

+### `helpers` and `extendHelpers`

+As in A2, A3 supports Nunjucks helper functions.
+These are configured in the `helpers` section.

+Note that **helper functions are still synchronous.
+They still may not use await or do any asynchronous work.** For those use cases, use `components` instead.

 ### `apiRoutes` and `extendApiRoutes`

 The `apiRoutes` section allows Express routes to be written as simple async functions that return a value.